 Bleeding gums can be a sign of poor dental health.
 Here, our Toronto dentists at Brookfield Place Dental explain how to prevent and treat this symptom.

 What are bleeding gums?

 If you’ve ever looked in the mirror after brushing your teeth and noticed your gums were bleeding or inflamed, you’re not alone.
-Although many Americans will spot this symptom this year, it’s not a normal consequence of brushing - and you should take action as soon as possible.
+Although many Canadians will spot this symptom this year, it’s not a normal consequence of brushing - and you should take action as soon as possible.